Overriding Redux CSS

 'http://urltomyfile',

-array( 'farbtastic' ), // Notice redux-admin-css is removed and the wordpress standard farbtastic is included instead
+array( 'farbtastic' ), // Notice redux-admin-css is removed and the WordPress standard farbtastic is included instead

 time(),